dojo/docs/dojox/app.rst

 ``dojox/app`` is built around the following focused core modules:

-* ``dojox/app/main`` is used to create a ``dojox/app`` Application object from the JSON configuration.
+:ref:`dojox/app/main <dojox/app/main>` is used to create a ``dojox/app`` Application object from the JSON configuration.
 The main responsibilities of ``dojox/app/main`` include loading the various controllers & data stores as well as managing the application lifecycle.

-* ``dojox/app/View`` provides a view object in charge of the view rendering and lifecycle.
+:ref:`dojox/app/View <dojox/app/view>` provides a view object in charge of the view rendering and lifecycle.
 It contains a template string which will be rendered.
 A view can itself have nested View objects.

+:ref:`dojox/app/Controller <dojox/app/Controller>` a base class for the various application controllers:

 * ``dojox/app/controllers/Layout`` a controller that performs nested view layout